c1t1zen1/Ruyi-Models-For-Colab/README.md

 ## News

+- Jan 14, 2025: [TeaCache](https://github.com/ali-vilab/TeaCache) and [Enhance-A-Video](https://github.com/NUS-HPC-AI-Lab/Enhance-A-Video) have been added as nodes for ComfyUI, offering faster generation speeds and improved video quality.
+Simply link these nodes before the sampler node to use them.

 - Jan 6, 2025: FP8 added for ComfyUI node.
 GPU memory decreases depending on the modes: bf16 default > fp8 lite > fp8 strong  > fp8 extreme.

 - Dec 24, 2024: The diffusion model is updated to fix the black lines when creating 3:4 or 4:5 videos.